sagemath/trac_to_gh/Issue 7436.md

 # Issue 7436: frobby optional spkg doesn't build on a lot of machines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7436

 Original creator: was